Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation: Experiment

 \subsection{Performance Comparison}

 The results of our experiments are listed in Table~\ref{tab:results}.
-We can identify that the majority of GCN-based methods outperform traditional matrix factorization methods, which is a common trend.
-Our FourierKAN-GCF outperforms all baselines in two datasets across various metrics.
+Our FourierKAN-GCF outperforms all baselines in three datasets across various metrics.
+Moreover, FourierKAN-GCF is second only to LightGCN in efficiency, which demonstrates it effectively reduces the training difficulty associated with feature transformation.
 We owe our superiority to FourierKAN, which is easier to train and has greater representation power than MLP.
-It is worth noting that FourierKAN-GCF can adjust the training difficulty by adjusting the grid size $g$.
+Note that FourierKAN-GCF can adjust the training difficulty by adjusting the grid size $g$.